-The BWS includes outcomes related to the Coorong, Lower Lakes and Murray Mouth (CLLMM) as an indicator of end-of-basin flows.
+The BWS includes targets related to the Coorong, Lower Lakes and Murray Mouth (CLLMM) as an indicator of end-of-basin flows.
 The evaluations against each of the end-of-basin flows are documented progressively.

-The first Coorong, Lower Lakes and Murray mouth expected outcomes is outlined below.
+The Coorong, Lower Lakes and Murray mouth flow volume target focuses on;

-• The barrage flows are greater than 2000 GI/year on a three-year rolling average basis for 95% of the time, with a two year minimum of 600 GI at any time.
+• The barrage flows are greater than 2000 Gl/year on a three-year rolling average basis for 95% of the time, with a two year minimum of 600 Gl at any time.

-To assess the contribution of Commonwealth environmental towards achieving this outcome we used the barrage releases with and without Commonwealth environmental water.
-Table 3 shows the annual contribution of Commonwealth environmental water to the barrage releases together with the barrages flows both, with and without Commonwealth environmental water.
-The results indicate that Commonwealth environmental water has been very effective in ensuring that the two-year minimum flows did not fall below 600 Gl in three out of four years.
+To assess the contribution of Commonwealth environmental towards achieving this target we used the barrage releases with and without Commonwealth environmental water.
+Table 4 shows the annual contribution of Commonwealth environmental water to the barrage releases together with the barrages flows both, with and without Commonwealth environmental water.
+The results indicate that Commonwealth environmental water has been fairly effective in ensuring that the two-year minimum flows did not fall below 600 Gl in four out of five years.

-Without Commonwealth environmental water this target would have only been achieved once, in the last four water years; the flood year of 2016-17.
+Without Commonwealth environmental water this target would have only been achieved once, in the last five water years; the flood year of 2016-17.